full-path/ridesheet/src/user-guide/data-fields.md

 ### Document Properties

 Document properties are used to configure RideSheet.
 Most of these will be set when RideSheet is initially installed, and not need to be edited again.
-However, the following may be useful to be aware of, in order to improve the accuracy of trip time estimates:
+See [Technical Guide: Configuration](../technical-guide/configuration.md) for a full list of all document properties.
+The following may be useful to be aware of, in order to improve the accuracy of trip time estimates:

 `dropOffToAppointmentTimeInMinutes`
 :   The length of time in minutes between the drop-off time and the appointment time.